-130 Social Sharing Sites That Boost SEO & Drive Traffic
+140 Social Sharing Sites That Boost SEO & Drive Traffic

 27. Feedly

-Feedly is the most popular RSS blog reader with more than 15 million users and acts as a news aggregator for various web browsers and mobile devices.
+Feedly is the most popular RSS blog reader, with more than 15 million users, and acts as a news aggregator for various web browsers and mobile devices.

 28. Pinboard

-Pinboard is a plainly-designed social bookmarking website “for people who value privacy and speed.”
+Pinboard is a plainly designed social bookmarking website “for people who value privacy and speed.”

-It focuses on personal management of bookmarks using tags to organize them.
+It focuses on the personal management of bookmarks using tags to organize them.

 29. Instapaper